Code-Institute-Submissions/MSP-8/TESTING.md

  6. No errors occurred during the story line and invalid input was handled in a humourous way

  ### Fixed Implemented as a result of UAT
-  2. Same Imagry was replaced, either with smaller images or reduced characters
+  2. Some Imagry was replaced, either with smaller images or reduced characters
   4. Timers were inserted at regular intervals to afford the User the opportunity to read the loading text without scrolling